Skip to main content

 Posted by: Frieda Picket AT 08:46 pm | Permalink | Email

 Periodontal Endoscopy.
-Expert "Hands-on" Perioscopy Training and Dental Hygiene Consulting Services.
+Expert "Hands-on" Periodontal Endoscopy and Diode Laser instruction.
 Leading the way in minimally invasive periodontal treatment.

 Phone: (425) 770-0520